 For example, if a higher-than-normal ratio of long-term debt to net worth is combined with a lower-than-average ratio of profits to total assets, a relatively high risk of financial failure may be indicated.
-Not only will such conditions affect the audit plan, they may indicate that substantial doubt exists about the entity's ability to continue as a going concern, which, as discussed in Chapter 3, requires a report modification.
+Not only will such conditions affect the audit plan, they may indicate that substantial doubt exists about the entity's ability to continue as a going concern, which requires a report modification.

-3. Indicate the Presence of Possible Misstatements in the
+3. Indicate the Presence of Possible Misstatements in the Financial Statements

-Financial Statements